strongloop/strongloop.com2/_posts/2017-06-13-strongloop-mobile-monday-teamup-api-first-hackathon.md

 Congratulations to Richard Kuo, La-Keisha Towner and Roman Levytskyy for their creative use of LoopBack.
 Each team member was awarded a [TJ Bot](https://ibmtjbot.github.io/).

 ## What's next?

+Loopback can help you get an API up and running in 5 minutes!
+[Here’s how](https://developer.ibm.com/apiconnect/2017/03/09/loopback-in-5-minutes/).